CS2103AUG2016-T10-C4/Main/docs/UserGuide.md

 * `show Feb`

 #### Complete a Todo or Deadline : `complete`
 Mark a todo as complete and delete it from the KeyboardWarrior.
-Irreversible.<br>
+Action is irreversible.<br>
-Format: `complete INDEX`
+Format: `*complete* INDEX`

 > Complete the calendar task at the specified `INDEX` The index refers to the index number shown on the calendar<br>